raiguard/fmm/README.md

 ## Usage

 ```
+# Enable Space Exploration and all dependencies
-fmm --enable space-exploration
+fmm -Se space-exploration
+# Enable a user-defined mod set
+fmm -Ss MyModSet
+# Search the mod portal
+fmm -Q "logistic train network"
 ```

-See `fmm --help` for all subcommands.
+See `fmm --help` for all commands.

 ## Features